Adithyavj/DatingApp/README.md

       query.count() // to get total count
 ```
 We user take and skip operations for pagination - take 5 records and skip first 5.

+## Messaging Feature
+A single user can send and recieve many message.
+So many to many relation.
+Angular Query Parameters.
+Angular Route resolvers - get data when a route is activated before a component is rendered